loosehose/Apollonator/README.md

 The `-c` or `--config` option specifies the configuration file.
 The `-n` or `--names` option specifies the text file that contains the list of names to be looked up.
 Each line of the file should contain a first and last name separated by a space.
 If you want the results saved in an Excel file, add the `-e` or `--excel option`.
 The `-s` or `--sleep` option specifies the delay between each request.
 18 is the default.
-You probably shouldn't change this number or Apollo will get mad at u!!1!1
+You probably shouldn't change this number or Apollo's API will put you in time out.
+If you use multiple API keys from different accounts (wink wink), the default sleep will be adjusted.
+For instance, if you have two API keys, the sleep will default to 9 seconds.

 ## Output